Tim Rogers (musician): Film

 Along with a You Am I cameo appearance in the film Dirty Deeds, Rogers has made various forays into acting.
 His first acting experience was a small cameo role in Jane Campion's Holy Smoke!, while his television acting debut was released on 28 July 2005, an episode of ABC TV's medical drama series MDA in which Rogers played Joel Palmer, a rock star who donates a kidney to a daughter he did not know he had fathered.
 Rogers also acted in the Michael Weisler short film Hunter Finkelstein that was shown at the 2005 Melbourne International Film Festival.

 In January 2013, Rogers and Australian musician Megan Washington worked as actors on the musical/thriller film The Boy Castaways.
 Filmed in Adelaide, Australia, the film was directed by Michael Kantor, who also directed the 2009 theatre production Woyzeck (in which Rogers also starred).
 Filming took three weeks and the premiere occurred at the Adelaide Film Festival in October 2013.
-In 2013, Rogers also played Glendle in Drama Tracks directed by John Curran alongside actors Mia Wasikowsa and Adam Driver.
+In 2013, Rogers also played Glendle in the film Tracks directed by John Curran, alongside actors Mia Wasikowska and Adam Driver.

 Rogers features in the music video of the Reels' "Quasimodo's Dream", produced by Sandpit, to coincide with the theatrical release of The Boy Castaways in late 2013.